broodminder/userguide/en/docs/31_sensors_T_TH.md

 ## SwarmMinder Details

-VERIFY CONSISTENCY xxxxxxxxxxxx

-The -SM is reading temperature once every minute.
+Every SM device (T or TH) is reading temperature once per minute.
 Then it compares current and prior values looking for specific changes.
-It watches for a minimum temperature to be obtained.
-Once obtained, it watches for a temperature increase of at least 1°C from 30 minutes prior.
+It watches for a minimum temperature change to be obtained.
+Once achieved, it watches for a temperature increase of at least 1°C from 30 minutes prior.
 That increase must continue for between 2 and 20 minutes and be followed by a temperature decrease.

 Any time the sensor sees a 4°F (2°C) increase in temperature (when brood is present) then the sensor records the 30 minutes before and 40 minutes after with 1 minute resolution and sets a flag indicating a temperature event has occurred.
 See the data interpretation section for more information.